ARM-software/astc-encoder/Docs/Encoding.md

     normal.xy = texture(...).ga;
     normal.z = sqrt(1 - dot(normal.xy, normal.xy));

-In addition to this it is useful to use the `-normal_psnr` command line option, which switches the compressor to optimize for angular error in the resulting vector rather than for absolute color error in the data.
+In addition to this it is useful to optimize for angular error in the resulting vector rather than for absolute color error in the data, which improves the perceptual quality of the image.

+Both the encoding swizzle and the angular error function are enabled by using the `-normal` command line option.
+Normal map compression additionally supports a dedicated perceptual error mode, enabled with the `-perceptual` switch, which also optimizes for variance in the normal vector over a small neighborhood.
+This can improve perceived visual quality by reducing variability that is amplified by specular lighting calculations, but it will reduce the apparent PSNR of the image.

 ## Encoding sRGB data